kuhchung/kuhchung.github.io/pages/hunters-notes/Jhen-Mohran.md

 ## Final Showdown
 Jhen begins a crawl toward the ship.
 Once he gets to it, he will begin belly flopping, rock slamming, everything.
 If the ship loses all of its hp, you will fail the quest!

 Any stagger will repel Jhen for a moment, giving you a respite.
-It is in this face that we finally have access to his mouth hitzone (unless you're a spicy pierce gunner.)
+It is in this phase that we finally have access to his mouth hitzone (unless you're a spicy pierce gunner.)

 Staggering his chin twice will cause him to flop over.
 The noobs will go into Jhen's mouth to carve.
 The cool people will stay by his face and attack the relevant hitzone with I think 3 Greatsword lvl 3 charges and a lvl 3 smash.